- Tour Guide Systems enhance the communication between speakers and their listeners, but not every solution is the same.

 There are a variety of ways that tour guide systems are worn and used, meaning you need to select a design that comfortably fits with your own tour’s intended purpose.

-You’ll see communication devices worn through neck and belt loops, clipped to shirts, or simply held in one’s hand.
+You’ll see communication devices worn on lanyards or belt loops, clipped to shirts, or simply held in one’s hand.
 Meaning, if leading a hiking tour on a mountainous path, handheld options are probably going to be an ill-suited choice due to the free-range of motion that hiking required.

 This all might seem like a small thing to overlook, but the way tour participants wear and interact with their devices has a massive impact on total audience enjoyment.